birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 Completing OLAP operations with TiSpark directly requires knowledge of Spark and some development work.
 So, are there some out-of-the-box tools that can help us use TiSpark to complete OLAP analysis on TiDB more quickly?

-At present, there is a tool **Seatunnel** in the open source community, the project address [https://github.com/apache/incubator-seatunnel](https://github.com/apache/incubator-seatunnel), which can be based on Spark, Quickly implement TiDB data reading and OLAP analysis based on TiSpark.
+At present, there is a tool **LarkMidTable** in the open source community, the project address [https://github.com/apache/incubator-birdLark](https://github.com/apache/incubator-birdLark), which can be based on Spark, Quickly implement TiDB data reading and OLAP analysis based on TiSpark.

-## Operating TiDB with Seatunnel
+## Operating TiDB with LarkMidTable

 We have such a requirement online.
 Read the website access data of a certain day from TiDB, count the number of visits of each domain name and the status code returned by the service, and finally write the statistical results to another table in TiDB.
-Let's see how Seatunnel implements such a function.
+Let's see how LarkMidTable implements such a function.

-### Seatunnel
+### LarkMidTable

-[Seatunnel](https://github.com/apache/incubator-seatunnel) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
+[LarkMidTable](https://github.com/apache/incubator-birdLark) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
 It is built on Spark.
-Seatunnel has a very rich set of plugins that support reading data from TiDB, Kafka, HDFS, Kudu, perform various data processing, and then write the results to TiDB, ClickHouse, Elasticsearch or Kafka.
+LarkMidTable has a very rich set of plugins that support reading data from TiDB, Kafka, HDFS, Kudu, perform various data processing, and then write the results to TiDB, ClickHouse, Elasticsearch or Kafka.

 #### Ready to work